kavosh8/kavosh8.github.io/index.md

   <img src="/assets/img/resume.png" alt="DBLP Favicon" width="32" height="32">
 </a>

 I am an AI scientist whose career goal is to understand computational principles underlying intelligence.
 More specifically, I study agents that interact with a sequential environment to improve their behavior through trial and error.
-The best formulation I know of that enables us to study this problem is called reinforcement learning setting.
+This agent-environment interaction is best formulated in the reinforcement learning problem.

 I have a PhD and an extensive background in the theoretical and empirical foundations of reinforcement learning.
 I have published more than a dozen papers at top-tier AI conferences such as Neurips, ICML, AAAI, and ACL.
-On the more academic side, I have recently spent a lot of effort in understanding optimization in reinforcement learning.
-On the more industrial side, I am quite interested in the application of AI to agents that interact with humans and learn from their feedback.
+On the academic side, I have recently spent a lot of effort in understanding optimization in reinforcement learning.
+On the aplication side, I am quite interested in the developing assistive AI agents that interact with humans and learn from feedback to provide better service.
 My aspiration is to make AI agents that co-exist with and help us live our best lives.

 The best way to reach me for career-related stuff is by shooting me an email at my first name @alumni.brown.edu.
-I am genuinely interested in forming meaningful connections with fellow AI scientists, students, and enthusiasts, so feel free to reach out even if we never met in person.
+I am genuinely interested in forming meaningful connections with fellow AI scientists, engineers, students, and enthusiasts, so feel free to reach out even if we never met in person.

 ## News
 *   Will present two papers at Neurips 2023.
 (See you again in New Orleans!)
-*   Gave a talk at Seattle Mind and Machines meetup.
+*   Gave a talk at Seattle Mind and Machines meetup on UW's beautiful campus.
 *   Gave a talk at Amazon's RL reading group.
 *   Moved from Oahu, Hawaii to Seattle, WA.
 *   One paper accepted at AISTATS 2022.